 Loren Cordain, The Paleo Answer: 7 Days to Lose Weight, Feel Great, Stay Young (p.
 128)

-Polishing quinoa does reduce the saponin content as reference in Dr. Cordain’s Is Quinoa Paleo? blog post, however he still recommends only infrequent consumption:
+Polishing quinoa does reduce the saponin content as referenced in Dr. Cordain’s Is Quinoa Paleo? blog post, however he still recommends only infrequent consumption:

 “Quinoa seeds may be ‘polished’ during processing to lower their saponin content, because the highest concentration of these compounds are found in the outer layer of the seed.
 Fresh fruits and vegetables are superior nutritionally to all whole grains, including the pseudo grains, which I recommend should be consumed infrequently.”